nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-1-free5gc.md

 ```

-ConfigSync running in the Management cluster will now pull out this new package, create all the resources necessary to
+configsync running in the Management cluster will now pull out this new package, create all the resources necessary to
 provision a KinD cluster, and register it with Nephio.
 This will take about five minutes or so.

 ## Step 2: Check the Regional cluster installation